CARDIOVASCULAR SYSTEM

 - Atrioventricular (AV) Valves:

-- Tricuspid valve (right side) – 3 cusps
+- Tricuspid Valve (right side) – 3 cusps

-- Mitral valve (left side) – 2 cusps
+- Mitral Valve (left side) – 2 cusps

 - Connected to chordae tendineae (prevent backward folding)